WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 * 123
 * 345

-### 4.2 Caculate number and proportion by bike type
+### 4.2 Caculate the number and proportion by bike type
 ```sql
 -- caculate number and proportion by year
 SELECT